Happy (almost) new year!

 Closing speech: Have someone from your company (maybe the CEO or VP of Sales) give a short speech summarizing the kickoff's highlights and reminding everyone what they'll accomplish in [insert year here].

-Happy hour/fun activity: Now that the meat and potatoes content is finished, it’s time to have some fun.
-Hold a happy hour, or if you want to keep things alcohol-free, give your salespeople the choice between paintball, laser tag, a cooking class, a scavenger hunt, Escape the Room, etc.
+Happy hour/fun activity: Hold a happy hour, or if you want to keep things alcohol-free, give your salespeople the choice between paintball, laser tag, a cooking class, a scavenger hunt, a baseball game, Escape the Room, etc.

 Dinner: This is optional -- you can let attendees go home after the previous activity if you'd like.
 But it can be nice to bring everyone together for one last dinner, especially if many attendees live too far away to travel back that night.